LeHuyHongNhat/LeHuyHongNhat/README.md

 ## 🎓 About Me

 I'm an AI Engineering student at Posts and Telecommunications Institute of Technology (PTIT), passionate about Machine Learning, Deep Learning, and solving real-world problems through AI applications.
-Currently maintaining a GPA of 7.12/10, I'm actively seeking internship opportunities to apply my knowledge in a professional environment.

-## 🚀 Featured Projects

-### 🖼️ Image Classification with ResNet on CIFAR-10
-- Implemented ResNet and CNN architectures achieving 97% accuracy
-- Applied optimization techniques including Learning Rate Scheduling and Data Augmentation
-- Deployed and optimized model performance on Kaggle

-### 😊 Sentiment Analysis using PhoBERT on UIT-VSFC Dataset
-- Utilized PhoBERTbase model achieving 93.2% accuracy in sentiment classification
-- Implemented advanced optimization techniques
-- Successfully deployed on Kaggle with performance optimization

-### 🤖 Fast Food Customer Service Chatbot
-- Developed a neural network-based chatbot with 2 hidden layers
-- Enhanced prediction quality using Word2Vec and Attention Mechanism
-- Automated customer service inquiry responses

-### 💊 Healthcare Domain LLM Chatbot
-- Built RAG Chatbot using LangChain with Docker deployment
-- Implemented Prompt Engineering for improved response accuracy
-- Developed vector database for precise data retrieval and responses

 ## 💻 Technical Skills